Price gouging: California

-An increase in rent may not be “based on the length of the rental term, the inclusion of additional goods or services, except with respect to furniture, or that the rent was offered by, or paid by, an insurance company, or other third party, on behalf of a tenant."
+Until 2018, the state had no limitations on the rent that could be charged for housing that was not on the market until after a disaster.
+Due to complaints from the district attorney that she could not prosecute high priced new rentals which came on the market after the Tubbs Fire, the legislature amended C.P.C. § 396.

+The above 2018 price gouging law makes it illegal to offer a previously unrented property for more than about $10,000 per month during an emergency.
+It also prohibits landlords from increasing rent prices by more than 10% when an emergency is declared.
+Landlords are also prohibited from accepting fees above this amount even if the tenant submits an offer well above the asking price.
+In the wake of the January 2025 Palisades Fire, this price cap has made it harder for displaced people to find housing, because many comparable properties normally rent for more than this, and this rent cap discourages owners of high-end vacation homes from making their homes available for rent.
+One expert estimated that hundreds to thousands more homes might be available for rent if this rent cap did not exist.

 Florida

 Florida's "state of emergency" law criminalizes price gouging.
 A supplier of essential goods and services may be charged when it sharply raises prices in anticipation of or during a civil emergency or when it cancels or dishonors contracts in order to take advantage of an increase in prices related to such an emergency.
 The model case is a retailer who increases the price of existing stocks of milk and bread when a hurricane is imminent.
 Though the effect of such laws have been proven to actually increase the risk of extreme shortages since the absence of increased prices replaces higher prices with an incentive for the earliest person to market to obtain all of a product about to imminently experience a period of very high demand.

 In Florida, it is a defense to show that the price increase mostly reflects increased costs, such as running an emergency generator or hazard pay for workers, while California places a ten percent cap on any increases.